github/docs/data/reusables/pages/check-workflow-run.md

 {% ifversion build-pages-with-actions %}
+1. Your {% data variables.product.prodname_pages %} site is built and deployed with a {% data variables.product.prodname_actions %} workflow.
+For more information, see "[Viewing workflow run history](/actions/monitoring-and-troubleshooting-workflows/viewing-workflow-run-history)".

+{% note %}

-1. Your {% data variables.product.prodname_pages %} site is built and deployed with a {% data variables.product.prodname_actions %} workflow. {% data variables.product.prodname_actions %} is free for public repositories.
-Usage charges apply for private and internal repositories that go beyond the amount of free minutes they are given each.
-For more information, see "[Viewing workflow run history](/actions/monitoring-and-troubleshooting-workflows/viewing-workflow-run-history)" and "{% data variables.product.prodname_actions %} [Usage limits and billing](/actions/reference/usage-limits-billing-and-administration)".
+{% data variables.product.prodname_actions %} is free for public repositories.
+Usage charges apply for private and internal repositories that go beyond the monthly allotment of free minutes.
+For more information, see "[Usage limits, billing, and administration](/actions/reference/usage-limits-billing-and-administration)".

+{% endnote %}

 {% endif %}